dledermann/cse15l-lab-reports/lab-report-1-week-2.md

 Log out of the server after that, then on the client side you want type in the terminal:

-> $ scp /Users/|user-name|/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys
+> $ scp /Users/user-name/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys

-You are replacing |user-name| with you computer user name and you are replacing zz after 22 with the last letter of your course-specific account.
+You are replacing user-name with you computer user name and you are replacing zz after 22 with the last letter of your course-specific account.
 This will copy the file with your id from the client onto the server and you should now be able to log onto the server without needing your password.